ktorio/ktor-documentation/topics/server-api-key-auth.md

 ## Add dependencies {id="add_dependencies"}

-To enable API Key authentication, add the `io.ktor:ktor-server-auth` and `%artifact_name%` artifacts in the build script:
+To enable API Key authentication, add the `ktor-server-auth` and `%artifact_name%` artifacts in the build script:

 <include from="lib.topic" element-id="add_ktor_artifact"/>